On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Experiments

 \subsection{Numerical benchmarks}

 We first experiment on several closed-form test functions to support our theoretical claims.
 We leave more details of experimental settings to Appendix~\ref{sec:D1}.

 First, we present experimental results when a general useful prior is provided.
 The prior-guided methods include PRGF, PARS (refers to PARS-Impl) and PARS-Naive (simply replacing the RGF estimator in ARS with the PRGF estimator).
 We adopt the setting in Section~4.1 of \cite{maheswaranathan2019guided} in which the prior is a biased version of the true gradient.
-Our test functions are as follows: 1) $f_1$ is the ``worst-case smooth convex function" used to construct the lower bound complexity of first-order optimization, as in \cite{nesterov2017random}; 2) $f_2$ is a simple smooth and strongly-convex function with a worst-case initialization: $f_2(x)=\frac{1}{d}\sum_{i=1}^d \left(i\cdot (x^{(i)})^2\right)$, where $x_0^{(1)}=d, x_0^{(i)}=0 \text{ for }i\geq 2$; and 3) $f_3$ is the Rosenbrock function ($f_8$ in \cite{hansen2009real}) which is a well-known non-convex function used to test the performance of optimization problems.
+Our test functions are as follows: 1) $f_1$ is the ``worst-case smooth convex function'' used to construct the lower bound complexity of first-order optimization, as in \cite{nesterov2017random}; 2) $f_2$ is a simple smooth and strongly convex function with a worst-case initialization: $f_2(x)=\frac{1}{d}\sum_{i=1}^d \left(i\cdot (x^{(i)})^2\right)$, where $x_0^{(1)}=d, x_0^{(i)}=0 \text{ for }i\geq 2$; and 3) $f_3$ is the Rosenbrock function ($f_8$ in \cite{hansen2009real}) which is a well-known non-convex function used to test the performance of optimization problems.
 For $f_1$ and $f_2$, we set $\hat{L}$ to ground truth value $L$; for $f_3$, we search $\hat{L}$ for best performance for each algorithm.
-We set $d=256$ for all test functions and set $q$ such that each iteration of these algorithms costs $11$ queries\footnote{In PARS, $2$ additional queries of directional derivative oracle per iteration are required to find $\theta_t$.} to the directional derivative oracle.\footnote{The directional derivative is approximated by finite differences.} We plot experimental results in Fig.~\ref{fig:biased}, where the horizontal axis represents the number of iterations divided by $\lfloor\nicefrac{d}{11}\rfloor$, and the vertical axis represents $\log_{10}\frac{f(x_{\mathrm{current}})-f(x^*)}{f(x_0)-f(x^*)}$.
+We set $d=256$ for all test functions and set $q$ such that each iteration of these algorithms costs $11$ queries\footnote{That is, for prior-guided algorithms we set $q=10$, and for other algorithms (RGF and ARS) we set $q=11$.} to the directional derivative oracle.\footnote{The directional derivative is approximated by finite differences.
+In PARS, $2$ additional queries to the directional derivative oracle per iteration are required to find $\theta_t$ (see Appendix~\ref{sec:C4}).} We plot the experimental results in Fig.~\ref{fig:biased}, where the horizontal axis represents the number of iterations divided by $\lfloor\nicefrac{d}{11}\rfloor$, and the vertical axis represents $\log_{10}\frac{f(x_{\mathrm{current}})-f(x^*)}{f(x_0)-f(x^*)}$.
 Methods without using the prior information are shown with dashed lines.
 We also plot the 95\% confidence interval in the colored region.